Introduction to Counselling Young People 2021

 * Ethical and professional practice

-The course philosophy will be based upon the therapeutic relationship between the child/young person and the practitioner.
-The course facilitator will offer a variety of child and adolescent development theoretical models.
+The humanistic course philosophy will be based upon the therapeutic relationship between the child/young person and the practitioner.

 Each training day will consist of teaching using case studies, creative exercises, large group discussion, theoretical input, skills practice, work in pairs and experiential learning.